Three Creative Ways to Lower Your Retirement Taxes

 Moving to a state with low property taxes or no income taxes could potentially save you hundreds in taxes a year.
 Both moves could reduce your overall tax burden and improve your quality of life.

-This is particularly true for folks who relocate to places where they don’t need as much income to be happy.
+This is particularly true for those who relocate to places where they don’t need as much income to be happy.

-Of course, downsizing isn’t always easy.
+Downsizing isn’t always easy.
 In addition to incurring transactional costs associated with selling your old home and buying a new one, some fear leaving a house filled with memories.
-Not to mention, the smaller living space may lead to lifestyle changes as you adjust to less square footage.
+The smaller living space might lead to lifestyle changes as you adjust to less square footage.

 Let’s look at an example.